triforkamsterdam/BrightcenterSDK-Android/README.md

 In this repo you'll find the PHP-SDK for Brightcenter.
 In this file I'll describe how you can use the SDK.

 ###Download the project
 First of all you need to download the project.
 You can either check it out with git or download the zip.
-The downloaded folder will actually consist of 2 projects; BrightcenterSDK-Android and ActionBarSherlock.
+The downloaded folder will actually consist 2 projects; BrightcenterSDK-Android and ActionBarSherlock.

 ###Use the SDK in your project
 To include the Brightcenter SDK in your app you need to follow the following steps.